 Jen begins by showing a swatch of basketweave stitch fabric, noting that the “weave” is created by knitting different-sized squares of stockinette stitch and reverse stockinette stitch.
 The stockinette stitch portions are 3 stitches across and the reverse stockinette stitch positions are 5 stitches across.
 The height of the squares is also different, which is what causes the woven effect.

 The Right Side and Wrong Side of the swatch are shown.
 While both sides of the stitch pattern have a nice texture, it is not a truly reversible stitch.
-Since the Wrong Side of the Basketweave Stitch fabric is appealing, it makes this pattern great for dishcloths, baby blankets and scarves.
-Jen also compares the swatch to a Checkerboard Stitch swatch.
-While both fabrics uses only knits and purls and are similar in the way they are knit, the stitch patterns are different.
+Since the Wrong Side of the basketweave stitch fabric is appealing, it makes this pattern great for dishcloths, baby blankets, and scarves.
+Jen also compares the swatch to a checkerboard stitch swatch.
+While both fabrics use only knits and purls and are similar in the way they are knit, the stitch patterns are different.

 Working the stitch pattern over a multiple of 8 plus 5 stitches, Jen works the following rows on her swatch: